thakyZ/FFXIV_Vibe_Plugin/README.md

 ## FAQ
 ### Troubleshooting
-1. Make sure the addon is correctly extracted (check our tutorial again).
+1. Make sure the addon is correctly installed (check the installation process again).
-1. Make sure you have the [latest version](https://github.com/kacie8989/FFXIV_Vibe_Plugin/releases).
+2. Make sure you have the latest version.
-2. Upgrade your Intiface by clicking and installing any updates (`Settings` tab).
+3. Upgrade your Intiface by clicking and installing any updates (`Settings` tab).
-3. Make sure the Intiface is up and running.
+4. Make sure the Intiface is up and running.
 Go to `Server status` > `Start Server`.
 You must have one green icon and one red icon on the top right side of the window.
-4. Ingame, make sure the addon is connected to Intiface.
+5. Ingame, make sure the addon is connected to Intiface.
 Click on `connect` (in the `Connect` tab).
 Now, go back to Intiface.
 You should have 2 green icons on the top right side of the window.

 ### My device is not working correctly
 Please make sure to test both Bluetooth and the dongle of the device.
 Choose the one that works best for you.